noahzarro/netsec/projects/acme-project-description.md

 ### 3.2 |  Required Functionality
 In order to receive full marks, your application should be able to
-- use ACME to request and obtain certificates using the `dns-01` and `http-01` challenge,
+- use ACME to request and obtain certificates using the `dns-01` and `http-01` challenge (with fresh keys in every run),
 - request and obtain certificates which contain aliases,
 - request and obtain certificates with wildcard domain names, and
 - revoke certificates after they have been issued by the ACME server.